drewterry/ngrx-undo-effects/README.md

 ## Creating New Undo-able Actions

-Due in large part to the code in `posts.undo.ts`, the creation of new undo-able action is simple, using the `createUndoableSuccessAction` function.
+The creation of new undo-able action is simple, using the `createUndoableSuccessAction` function.

 ```ts
 // Create the request action normally, using `createAction`